Skip to main content

 config($key, $default)

 Fetches a configuration value from your global settings.
-Handy for site‑wide options like site.name or base_url.
+Handy for site‑wide options like the site name or base_url.

 site($key, $default)